Ira Rennert: WCI Steel

 In 1988, Renco bought a Warren (Ohio) steel company from its bankrupt parent, LTV Steel Co., for a price tag of $140 million.
 This company then became WCI Steel Inc., and Rennert was able to ultimately sell bonds totaling $300 million, paying $108 million of the proceeds as a dividend to Renco.
-In 1998, Renco Steel Holdings Inc. was created to serve as a holding company for WCI.
+In 1998, Renco Steel Holdings Inc. was created as a holding company for WCI.
 The holding company then sold $120 million in junk bonds, this time paying an additional $100 million dividend to Renco.

 At the time of the bankruptcy, if the pension plan had been terminated, the Pension Benefit Guaranty Corporation calculated a $117 million shortfall.
 Despite losing the company, Renco agreed to assume responsibility for the existing pension plan, with ongoing support from WCI.
 Newspaper reports speculated that the Pension Benefit Guaranty Corporation had threatened to put a lien on Rennert's personal estate in order to ensure the steelworkers' benefits.
 Harbinger sold the business to Severstal, a steelmaker based in Russia.